zipvilization/Zipvilization/world/solumworld/index.md

 It represents their consequences.

-A world-scale view may therefore allow Humans to perceive how Territory is distributed and how larger territorial structures emerge.
+A broad world view can therefore allow Humans to perceive:

+- how Territory is distributed,
+- where Colonists have established territorial presence,
+- how larger territorial structures appear,
+- and how the geography of Zipvilization changes over time.

 → **[Explore Territories](/world/territories/)**